pyrustic/paradict/README.md

 # test
 assert user_card == data
 ```
-The code snippet above will serialize the user_card dictionary then dump it into the file "user_card.bin".
+The code snippet above will serialize the `user_card` dictionary then dump it into the `user_card.bin` file.
 The file would contain 43 bytes as following:
 ```python
 from paradict import stringify_bin